Team-Loftly/Room-to-Grow/README.md

 Earn coins and spend them at the Marketplace to buy various decorations for your room!
 Every minute of focus counts!

 ### Standard Goals
-- Users can set different types of tasks (timed, counted, recurring)
+- Users can set different types of habits (timed, counted)
   - Current State: Complete
-- Users have more flexibility with tasks (organized by priority, sub tasks for larger tasks, etc.)
+- Users have more flexibility with habits (organized by priority, etc.)
   - Current State: Complete
 - Daily quest/reward system, productivity streaks that give bonus points, achievements, or other ways to reward consistent progress.
   - Current State: Complete
-- Users gain access to “trends” in their productivity and view visualizations
+- Users gain access to “trends” in their productivity and view visualizations for every habit
   - Current State: Complete
 - Users can add other users as friends by username
   - Current State: Complete
 - Interaction with certain elements of the app make noise
   - Current State: Complete

+### Changes to Standard Goals
+- Tasks are now referred to as habits.
+We made this change because we it fit the identity of our app better.
+As the aim of the app is to help users become more productive by gamifying habit tracking, it would make more sense for them to build healthy habits than to complete one off tasks.
+- Instead of displaying overall trends in productivity, we decided it would be more useful to view trends in productivity per habit.
+This will allow users to track their progress for a specific habit, as some habits may be easier than maintain than others.

 ### Stretch Goals
 - Users can rotate the room to view it freely
   - Current State: Complete